-Most people are familiar with Victor Hugo's masterpiece The Hunchback of Notre-Dame.
+Most people are familiar with Victor Hugo's story The Hunchback of Notre-Dame.
 Various versions have been made, one of the most famous is the 1939 movie in which Charles Laughton plays Quasimodo.
 Always thought to be fiction, it turns out there is some truth to the main character.

-Contrary to the stories appearing on film, in Hugo's novel Quasimodo is a gypsy changeling who is exorcised and then left as a deformed foundling at Notre-Dame.
+Contrary to the different versions appearing on film, in Hugo's novel Quasimodo is a gypsy changeling who is exorcised and then left as a deformed foundling at the medieval Cathedral of Notre-Dame.
 The gypsy Esmeralda is ultimately executed by hanging at Montfaucon, Paris' most famous gibbet which was usually covered in carrion crows who pecked at the various corpses left there to rot.

-Clues suggesting that Quasimodo is based on a historical figure have been uncovered in the memoirs of Henry Sibson, a 19th-century British sculptor who was employed at the cathedral at around the time the book was written and who describes a hunched back stonemason also working there.
+What was found was the memoirs of Henry Sibson, a 19th-century British sculptor who was employed at the cathedral around the time the book was written, and who described a hunched back stonemason also working there.

 In one entry, he writes: "the [French] government had given orders for the repairing of the Cathedral of Notre Dame, and it was now in progress ...
 I applied at the Government studios, where they were executing the large figures [for Notre Dame] and here I met with a Mons.
 Trajan, a most worthy, fatherly and amiable man as ever existed – he was the carver under the Government sculptor whose name I forget as I had no intercourse with him, all that I know is that he was humpbacked and he did not like to mix with carvers."

 In a later entry, Sibson writes about working with the same group of sculptors on another project outside Paris, where he again mentions the reclusive government sculptor, this time recalling his name as "Mon.
 Le Bossu".
 Le Bossu is French for "the hunchback".